The Author.

 The March, which he characterizes as art imitating life, is his debut novel.
 A second novel, Music Rain, will be released in the fall of 2026.

-The pandemic, Fitten revealed, compelled him to embark on a “dark night of the soul writing sojourn” that he expects to continue until he “transitions to the land of stars.”
+The pandemic, Fitten revealed, compelled him to embark on a “dark night of the soul writing sojourn” in which he completed three novels in three years.
+And he expects to continue that writing sojourn until he “transitions to the land of stars.”

 The Journey Of A Storyteller